 "Stands pretty close to two feet an' a half at the shoulders," Henry commented.
 "An' I'll bet it ain't far from five feet long."
 "Kind of strange colour for a wolf," was Bill's criticism.
 "I never seen a red wolf before.
 Looks almost cinnamon to me."
 The animal was certainly not cinnamon-coloured.
 Its coat was the true wolf-coat.
-The dominant colour was grey, and yet there was to it a faint reddish hue-a hue that was baffling, that appeared and disappeared, that was more like an illusion of the vision, now grey, distinctly grey, and again giving hints and glints of a vague redness of colour not classifiable in terms of ordinary experience.

-"Looks for all the world like a big husky sled-dog," Bill said.
+The dominant colour was grey, and yet there was to it a faint raddish by a large that was haffling, that was to it a faint reddish hue - a hue that was baffling, that appeared and disappeared, that was more like an illusion of the vision, now grey, distinctly grey, and again giving hints and glints of a vague redness of colour not classifiable in terms of ordinary "Looks for all the world like a big husky sled-dog," Bill said.

 "I wouldn't be s'prised to see it wag its tail."
 "Hello, you husky!" he called.
-"Come here, you whateveryour-name- is."
+"Come here, you whateverexperience.

+your-name-is."
 "Ain't a bit scairt of you," Henry laughed.